openhab/org.openhab.binding.zwave/doc/qubino/zmnhld_0_0.md

 ### Parameter 54: PID deadband

 PID deadband
-0..127 = 0..12.7 °C
-This parameter defines the zone where PID is not active.
+<p&gt0..127 = 0..12.7 °C <br /&gtThis parameter defines the zone where PID is not active.</p&gt
 Values in the range 0 to 127 may be set.

 The manufacturer defined default value is ```5```.